 Would You Like to Know God Personally?

-Zack loves Jesus.
+Zach loves Jesus.
 He is often seen kneeling as he talks to God.
-Zack enjoys singing and playing guitar.
+Zach enjoys singing and playing guitar.
 Although his speech is limited because of his injury, he is joyful.
-Often, Zack greets others with a smile, a high-five and a fist-bump.
-Follow Zack’s current story.
+Often, Zach greets others with a smile, a high-five and a fist-bump.
+Follow Zach’s current story.